alipzsh/knowledge-base/fuzz.md

 - a 403 means WAAF (or whatever) is sensitive to that payload so it's blocking it, the file might not even exist on the server.
+- infer what's happening based on the path/function you are on -> `.../send-code/...` could mean that it's rate limited  because it's sending code (?)